How to find out if you're lactose intolerant

 If you get a negative result form a dairy intolerance test, but you still feel uncomfortable or unwell after eating dairy products, it's likely that you have a different condition, as we mentioned briefly above.

-If you'd like to read similar articles to How to find out if you're lactose intolerant, we recommend you browse around our Healthy living category.
+If you want to read similar articles to How to find out if you're lactose intolerant, we recommend you visit our Healthy living category.